Due Diligence Guidelines –

-7. Paragraph 3.1 of – Guidance letter on (i) disclosure requirements for substantially complete Application Proofs; and (ii) publication of Application Proofs and Post Hearing Information Packs (“PHIPs”) on the Exchange’s website.
+7. Paragraph 3.1 of Exchange Guidance Letter GL56-13 – Guidance letter on (i) disclosure requirements for substantially complete Application Proofs; and (ii) publication of Application Proofs and Post Hearing Information Packs (“PHIPs”) on the Exchange’s website.

 In addition, Listing Rule 2.13 sets out the general principles under which information in the listing document must be presented.
 Similarly, Listing Rule 11.07 sets out the overriding principle by which particulars and information must be included in the listing document, being information which “is necessary to enable an investor to make an informed assessment of the activities, assets and liabilities, financial position, management and prospects of the issuer and its profits and losses and of the rights attaching to such securities”.